BillJr99/Ursinus-CS475/_pages/Activities/activity-socket.md

       title: "Multithreaded TCP Socket Programming"
       questions:
         - "What is different about this example?
 What can it do that the prior example cannot?"
+        - "Suppose you have multiple concurrent chat connections, but only one <code>System.in</code> standard input stream.
+How might you determine which socket should send each line that the user types in?"
     - model: |
         <div>
         <iframe height="400px" width="100%" src="https://www.baeldung.com/udp-in-java"></iframe>